cspace-deployment/cspace-webapps-common/README.md

 Expand Defaults (by clicking on the little triangle)
 Select: Django Server
 Click + (to add a configuration)
-Give your configuration a name, e.g. “cspace_django_project”
+Give your configuration a name, e.g. “cspace-webapps-common”
 ```

 Environment variables: